CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 * For the external maintenance personnel contractual arrangements must have been made, above all about the secrecy of data (confidentiality agreements).
 In particular, it should be stipulated that data stored externally during maintenance should be carefully deleted after completion of the work.
 Likewise, the duties and responsibilities of the external maintenance personnel must be carefully defined.
 If more protection is required, the following measures should also be taken:

 Before selecting a remote maintenance partner, information about its reliability and further information should be obtained.
 As part of operational, safety, data protection and emergency cooperation arrangements, for example, the requirements for the service level agreements (SLAs) to be fulfilled should be transferred.
-In addition, voting should be taken regarding the network segmentation and separation requirements to be met, as well as the expected protection mechanisms for the clients and the underlying operating systems.
+In addition, coordination should be made regarding the network segmentation and separation requirements to be met, as well as the expected protection mechanisms for the clients and the underlying operating systems.
 The institution should establish contractually agreed control mechanisms of the agreed services with the service provider.

 With regard to identity and authorization management, when selecting the remote maintenance service provider, the latter must never receive more rights than is absolutely necessary for the performance of his tasks and each service provider employee must authenticate himself via a unique, personalized user ID.

-As the institution, as a service user, has no direct influence on the functioning of the service provider and its staff, any possible negligence or unreliability may give rise to uncontrollable risks.
+As the institution, as a service user, has no direct influence on the operation of the service provider and its staff, any potential negligence or unreliability may give rise to uncontrollable risks.
 In order to minimize these risks, contractual arrangements should be designated for at least the following topics:

 * Joint risk management through the close integration of the service provider's remote maintenance systems with the institution's systems
 * Security incident detection and handling